marble999/freshlygenerated/content/posts/Pad-Thai.md

 *Photo*

-*This Pad Thai is overstuffed with tasty ingredients—that and some spectacular browned shrimp lie at the heart of this recipe.*
+*This Pad Thai is overstuffed with tasty ingredients--that and some spectacular browned shrimp lie at the heart of this recipe.*

-*To make a dish this good at home, make these soy sauce and oyster sauces, then get your hands on fresh basil, pickled shallots, chicken, coconut milk, and egg—that and a good stock.*
+*To make a dish this good at home, make these soy sauce and oyster sauces, then get your hands on fresh basil, pickled shallots, chicken, coconut milk, and egg--that and a good stock.*
 ### Ingredients

 * 4 eggs